avinashbabudonthu/devops/git/notes.md

 # Git Notes
 * What is version control?
 	* also called `Revision Control`, `Source Control`
-	* management changes like
+	* management of changes like
 		* who made change by doing `blame`
-		* what is the change
+		* what is the change made
 		* when is the change made
 	* 2 developers working on same code base.
 Writes code for different features.
 We need system that can track all the changes done by all developers on all files
 	* Version control is a system that records changes to file/files over time so that we can recall specific versions later